-One way to study the properties of turbulence is to investigate its decay, i.e. the transition from turbulent to laminar flow \citep{Batchelor1948, BottinChate1998,Prigent2005,PeixinhoetMullin2006PRL,Rolland2015}.
-A common method is to rapidly decrease the Reynolds number, a process called a ``quench" \citep{BottinChate1998, Monchaux2020jfm}.
+As noted above, one way to study the properties of turbulence is to investigate its decay using quench experiments, i.e. the transition from turbulent to laminar flow \citep{Batchelor1948, BottinChate1998,Prigent2005,PeixinhoetMullin2006PRL,Rolland2015, Paranjape2019}.
+The advantage of the quench protocol is that the flow is initialized in the fully turbulent state which is less sensitive to external noise than the laminar state.
 Changing the flow rate rapidly is challenging experimentally in Poiseuille flows, but it is relatively straightforward in our experiment where the flow is driven by a belt.

 We have carried out an experimental investigation of the decay of the streamwise and spanwise components of the velocity field and highlight their roles in the relaminarization process.
-In addition, these two components provide information concerning the structures that drive the self-sustained cycle of turbulence \citep{Waleffe1997SSP}: on the one hand, the modulation of the streamwise velocity gives rise to the structures called \emph{streaks}, and on the other hand the spanwise velocity characterises the dynamics of streamwise vortices---also called \emph{rolls}--- which accompany the streak dynamics.
+In addition, these two components provide information concerning the structures that drive the self-sustained cycle of turbulence \citep{Waleffe1997SSP}: on the one hand, the modulation of the streamwise velocity gives rise to the structures called \emph{streaks}, and on the other hand the spanwise velocity characterises the dynamics of streamwise vortices--also called \emph{rolls}-- which accompany the streak dynamics.

-The difference in behaviour of these two components has been discussed by several authors: in a simplified model used by \cite{Rolland2018PRE}, the proxies for the streamwise and spanwise components display different behaviours; in the experimental work by \cite{Bottin1998PhysFluids}, flow visualization obtained by seeding the fluid with anisotropic particles provides evidence for the formation of elongated structures.
-However, the anisotropy of the velocity components during turbulent decay only received explicit attention in the recent numerical work by \cite{Sebastien2020PRF}.
-Anisotropy between the components has also been investigated in the permanent regime by \cite{Duriez2009} for a flat-plate boundary layer.
+The difference in behaviour of these two components has been discussed by several authors: in a simplified model used by \cite{Rolland2018PRE}, the proxies for the streamwise and spanwise components display different behaviours.
+The different decay rates of the velocity components during turbulent decay described in this work also received attention in the recent numerical work by \cite{Sebastien2020PRF}.
+The different behaviors associated with the various flow components have also been investigated in the permanent regime by \cite{Duriez2009} for a flat-plate boundary layer.